llwp/website/docs/docs/community.md

 ## Developer Meetings

 We strive to be as open and public as possible.
-Technical discussions happen on Slack, and we also host weekly "Office Hours" for meetings with the maintainers and ask questions.
+Technical discussions happen on Discord, and we also host weekly "Office Hours" for meetings with the maintainers and ask questions.

 ## Code of Conduct